Drojas251/Drojas251/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Robotics enthusist with a passion for autonomous systems.
-I am current a masters student UC Davis working on robotic systems for missions of deep space exploration.
+I am a Robotics enthusiast with a passion for autonomous systems.
+I am currently a masters student UC Davis working on robotic systems for missions of deep space exploration.

 ## Follow me around the wed !